Philip Ó Ceallaigh: Work

 He has published over 40 short stories, as well as essays and criticism.
 His work has appeared in Granta, the Irish Times and the Los Angeles Review of Books and has been translated into more than a dozen languages.

 In 2010, he edited Sharp Sticks, Driven Nails, an anthology of new short stories by twenty-two Irish and international writers, for The Stinging Fly Press.

 He translated Mihail Sebastian's autobiographical novel For Two Thousand Years.
 It tells the story of the author's early years as a Jew in Romania during the 1920s.
 It was published in 2016.

 He has written an unpublished novel but reduced it to a long short story and believes "if you've got something to say and you can say it with less, that's the way to go."

-The first story in his third collection, Trouble, involves a security guard and the theft of sum of money from a gangster. Ó Ceallaigh used time he spent as a security guard in Dublin to form the basis of this fiction.
+The first story in his third collection, Trouble, involves a security guard and the theft of a sum of money from a gangster. Ó Ceallaigh used the time he spent as a security guard in Dublin to form the basis of this fiction.